 How To Clean Every Rug Fiber

 Different fibers have different requirements when it comes to cleaning.
-Always check your rug’s tag for better instructions, but here is a basic idea how to clean every rug fiber.
+Always check your rug’s tag for better instructions, but here is a basic idea of how to clean every rug fiber.

 If there’s a liquid stain on your acrylic rug, absorb as much as of the liquid as possible before applying a mild cleaning solution.